White Mosque, Nazareth: History and ownership

 The construction of the mosque was funded by the Egyptian Ottoman ruler Sulayman Pasha al-Adil in the latter half of the eighteenth century and overseen by the high commissioner of Nazareth, Sheikh Abdullah al-Fahoum.
 It was constructed between 1804 and 1808.
 Sheikh Abdullah was granted its trusteeship in the form of a waqf; he administered the mosque until his death in 1815.
 His tomb is located in the mosque's courtyard.

 After Sheikh Abdullah's death, the managing of the mosque's affairs were transferred to Sheikh Amin al-Fahoum.
-Presently, the mosque continues to form part of the al-Fahoum family waqf, which also includes the khan of the pasha on Casa Nova Street.
+The mosque continues to form part of the al-Fahoum family waqf, which also includes the khan of the pasha on Casa Nova Street.
 It is administered by one of Sheikh Abdullah's descendants, ʾAtif al-Fahoum.

 The White Mosque of Nazareth was erected by Sheikh Abdullah to mark the end of the reign of the former Ottoman governor, Jazzar Pasha, the predecessor to Suleiman Pasha.
 Sheikh Abdullah chose "white" to symbolize a new era of purity, light, and peace to be enjoyed between the faiths in Nazareth.